 4. Find What Works Best for Your Hair

 As a new natural, you’ll probably spend a lot of time looking at social media for inspiration.
 You’ll test out the products they recommend and try the techniques they use.
 Nothing is wrong with this, I do it too.
 I have a bunch of naturals I follow for inspiration, including: Naptural85, MoKnowsHair, MahoganyCurls, Lipstickncurls, Heygorjess, and Jewellianna Palencia (JewJewBee).
 But what works for others hair may not be what’s best for your hair.
 There’s so many kinky, curly, coily and wavy textures out there.
 It’s up to you to figure out what products, styles, techniques, tools, etc. your hair responds positively to.

 This will just lead to disappointment.
 Trust me, I’ve done it.
 I didn’t understand why my hair couldn’t achieve the same outcome that my favorite blogger had.
 Or, I couldn’t understand why someone’s hair seemed to be growing faster than mine.
 But your hair journey is your own – don’t compare your hair texture, porosity, length, volume or overall journey to others.
-This will only hinder you – and make you bitter (or at least that was me 😅) .
+This will only hinder your journey and make you bitter.
+Or at least that was me 😅 .
 This can also put unrealistic expectations on your hair.
 Accept your beautiful hair texture for what it’s and learn to work with it, not against it.
 Trust me, you’ll never win that fight against your hair.
 The whole point in going natural, IMO, should be to embrace your true self and beauty.
-Embrace your own journey, don’t focus on others’.
+Embrace your own journey, don’t focus on others.

 6. Be Patient